What if you knew exactly what to work on when designing or working on your website? Like the ultimate insider tips to creating something amazing?

 To end the frustration of slow load times, start by compressing your images (before you load them onto your website) and making sure the sizes are correct.
 Image files are one of the contributing factors of added load tied to a website.

 And remember to use plugins sparingly and wisely.
-Don’t add plugins for the sake of adding some fancy thing to your website.
+Don’t add plugins to add some fancy thing to your website.
 Be sure that every plugin adds to the user experience.
 The same goes for your theme.
 Premium and well-coded themes with only the functionality you will need are always a wise choice.

 Performance is just the start of the usability piece of your website.